xterikatx/xterikatx/README.md

 - 👩‍💻 Mobile Engineer
 - 📚 Learning about mobile development with Kotlin
 - ⚙️ I use daily: `.js`, `.tsx`, `.ts`
-- ⚡️ I am a big fan of Attack on Titan and I am listening a lot to Death Metal ~ (and melodic too)🎸
+- ⚡️ I am a big fan of Attack on Titan and I am listening a lot to Death Metal 🎸

 <hr>